WYCodeBook/WYCodeBook.github.io/_html/paragraphs.md

 ---

-layout: post
+layout: collection
-title: "HTML Paragraphs"
+title: "Paragraphs"
-date: 2018-03-30
-categories: HTML
-img: /img/coding_logo.png
+photo:

 ---

 Most content on a simple web page will appear in paragraphs or sections.
 HTML paragraphs are defined with the `<p>` tag.